• Skip to primary navigation

 What type of chili paste should I use?

 You can use any type of chili paste that you have on hand or prefer.
 If using lemons in the tahini sauce, I prefer to use harissa chili paste because it contains lemon juice.
 When using limes, I will favor Thai chili paste because limes generally pair best with Thai cooking.
-If you want this sauce extra spicy, feel free to add 2-3 tbsp of chili paste.
+If you want this sauce extra spicy, feel free to add 2-3 tablespoon of chili paste.

 Ingredient Notes